Artem-Viveritsa/FusionJewelryToolkit/README.md

 Note: This add-in uses the Custom Feature Fusion API, which is currently in preview.
 Future Fusion 360 updates may require changes to the add-in.

 ## What's new
+- **Gemstone Orientation Control:** Added **Flip Face Normal** parameter to all gemstone placement commands for rotating gemstones 180° around the face normal.
 - **ObjectsRefold improvements:** Now preserves body attributes, materials, and names when refolding bodies onto curved surfaces.
 - **Performance optimization:** Improved custom feature update mechanism across all commands for faster editing.
 - **Enhanced Gemstone Placement:** Added **Uniform Distribution** parameter to `GemstonesOnFaceAtCurve` and `GemstonesOnFaceBetweenCurves` for even spacing without end gaps.